Rishav-12/Alarm-Clock/README.md

 # Alarm-Clock
-A simple GUI clock where you can also set alarm
+Simple Digital Clock

 ### Description and Usage
-* Digital clock
+* 24-hour format digital clock
-* Use the 'Alarm' button to set the time of the alarm
+* Use the 'Alarm' button to set alarm
-* Everything works in 24-hour format
+* List of upcoming alarms shown

 Pygame is used for playing sound to keep it compatible across platforms.